OtmarKirch/sci-fi-app/README.md

 ## Description

-A full-stack web application using the MERN (MongoDB, Express, React, and Node.js) stack is developed, demonstrating comprehensive skills in full-stack JavaScript development.
+This project is part of a full-stack web application using the MERN (MongoDB, Express, React, and Node.js) stack demonstrating comprehensive skills in full-stack JavaScript development.

+The server side code for this project is implemented in this repository.
+The server provides a RESTful API that allows users to access movie data and user data.
+The server provides endpoints for users to access movie data and user data.
+For data protection, the password is hashed and the server uses JWT tokens for user authentication.
+The server is hosted on Heroku and the database is hosted on MongoDB Atlas.

-The client side code of this project is implemented in two other repositories: as a [React app](https://github.com/OtmarKirch/MySciFi-client) and as an [Angular app](https://github.com/OtmarKirch/mySciFi-Angular-client).
+The client side code for this project is implemented in two other repositories: as a [React app](https://github.com/OtmarKirch/MySciFi-client) and as an [Angular app](https://github.com/OtmarKirch/mySciFi-Angular-client).
 You can find the React app running on [netlifly](https://myscifiapp.netlify.app/) and the Angular app on [GitHub Pages](https://otmarkirch.github.io/mySciFi-Angular-client/).

 ## Technologies
 - Node.js